dor-amar/python-devops-course/modules/python-basics/in-module-labs/flask-project-3.md

 This project involves creating a Flask-based web application that integrates with **Discord** using its API and stores messages in an **SQLite database**.

+**If you are more familiar with Slack and want to use it for this project - go for it**

 This task is more challenging than what we’ve done so far — and that’s the point!

 It’s designed to push you a bit further.
 Don’t worry if you get stuck — feel free to use the internet, documentation, or AI tools to help you solve problems along the way.